Baasic/baasic-sdk-angularjs/README.md

 	* _get_ route has the following parameters
 		* _embed_ - used to embed additional resources
 		* _fields_ - used to define the list of fields returned by the service
+	* _create_ route has the no parameters in most cases and it's used to create a new resource
+	* _parse_ is an utility method used to parse custom URIs. _Note: parse will not return a route_

 * Module Services
 	* Baasic module services are built on top of the AngularJS services
 	* module services depend upon the route services as they are used for REST service URL discovery